liberland/Constitution/Constitution.md

 # Constitution of the Republic of Liberland

 # Preamble
-We, the free people of the world, in order to protect our right to life, to property, and to secure liberty for ourselves and future generations, establish this Constitution of the Republic of Liberland.
+We, the free people of the world hereby gather in the land of Liberland, in order to protect our right to life, to property, and to secure liberty for ourselves and future generations, establish this Constitution of the Republic of Liberland.

 # Book 1: Fundamental Principles